julie1/Capstone-Project-Deep-Learning-Analysis-of-Brain-Pathologies/README.md

 (LGG) with a better prognosis will be considered.
 Additionally, patient MRI’s with brain lesions caused by ischemic stroke will be analyzed.
 The report https://github.com/julie1/Capstone-Project-Deep-Learning-Analysis-of-Brain-Pathologies/blob/master/CapstoneProject.pdf details my methods and results.
-I have used the deepmedic code
+I have used the deepmedic 3-dimensional convolution neural network code https://github.com/Kamnitsask/deepmedic with several small modifications and some additional code to segment brain MRI images with stroke.
+For segmenting brain MRI's with glial cell tumors (gliomas), the 2-dimensional U-net approach